Society Transfer Charges: A Roadmap for Seamless Transactions

 Maximum Transfer Fee Limit

-As per By-law No. 38 and a circular dated August 9, 2001, the premium transfer fee in housing societies is capped at Rs 25,000.
+As per society bye laws for transfer of flat No. 38 and a circular dated August 9, 2001, the premium transfer fee in housing societies is capped at Rs 25,000.
 Societies frequently request payments through “voluntary donations” to avoid violating this cap, but excess donations are prohibited under By-Law No. 38.

 Payment Timing and Ownership Transfer